hanalysis/clipseq/README.md

 > If your annotation does not meet these standards you may want to consider disabling filtering with `--skip_gtf_filter true`.

 When enabled, the GTF is filtered prior to segmentation to include **one transcript per gene**.
-These representative transcripts can be either a user-defined set of transcripts (`--representative_transcript`) or automatically selected as the longest transcript per gene.
+These representative transcripts can be either a user-defined set of transcripts (`--representative_transcript`) or automatically selected by the pipeline as the longest transcript per gene.

 #### Transcript selection:
 - If `--representative_transcript` is provided:
   - Must be a `.txt` file with **one transcript ID per line**
-  - Must include **exactly one transcript per gene** in the input GTF (`--gtf`)
+  - Must include **exactly one transcript for each gene** in the input GTF (`--gtf`)
   - Only these transcripts and their associated features will be retained
 - If not provided, the pipeline auto-selects one representative transcript per gene using the hierarchy:
     1. **CDS length**